+Name: ID Number 942- ID Number 942-

+Educational Counselor:

+Faculty Advisor:

+OURSE REQUIRED

+OURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CF

+COMPONENT I (General Education)

+ENL 131- Business and Technical Writing 3

+COM 125- Interpersonal Communication 3

+IT 101- Fundamentals of Computers 3

+MAT 135- Technical Math 3

+PSYC 200- General Psychology 3

+Total 15

-Name: ID Number 942- Educational Counselor: Faculty Advisor: OURSE REQUIRED OURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CF COMPONENT I (General Education) ENL 131- Business and Technical Writing 3 COM 125- Interpersonal Communication 3 IT 101- Fundamentals of Computers 3 MAT 135- Technical Math 3 PSYC 200- General Psychology 3 Total 15 COMPONENT II (Technical Core) Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.
-Max 39 a m antranan intan 57 COMPONENT III (Technical/Occupational Specialt v) This component consists of a technical concentration specific to an occupational area, and should consist of at least 12 hours.
-Max 39 COMPONENT IV (On the Left Training in the Open V/1- D - J I COMPONENT IV (On-the-Job Training in the Occup On-The-Job Training in Occupation batton or 5 upervised work dase eu Leanning) Maximum of 1,920 contact hours of on-the-job training, converted to credit hours on a ratio of 160:1, can be counted towar ~ A statement of the total number of contact hours experienced on the ulu a d student may be placed on the college record.
-This credit will be rec graduation from the college. corded (Max 12) immedia tely prior to
+COMPONENT II (Technical Core) Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.
+Max 39

+COMPONENT III (Technical/Occupational Special This component consists of a technical concentration specific to occupational area, and should consist of at least 12 hours. ty) an Max 39

+1111A J)

+COMPONENT IV (On-the-Job Training in the Occu On-The-Job Training in Occupation pation or S upervised Work Base ed Learning)

+Maximum of 1,920 contact hours of on-the-job training, 1.1 degree.

+ra the A.A.S.
+0

+Maximum of 1,920 contact hours of on-the-job training, converted to credit hours on a ratio of 160:1, can be counted towa A statement of the total number of contact hours experienced on 0